A Complete Guide to Serbia Visa Application

 - Type D

 This travel permit is issued for transit purposes.
-It can be single, double or multiple transit through Serbian lands.
+It can be single, double or multiple transits through Serbian lands.
 Visitors with this permit are allowed to stay in the country for at most five days and it is valid for a duration of 6 months.

 Foreigners visiting Serbia for a short period are issued this category of permit.
 The purpose of visit range from tourism to business trips or any other reason that requires visitors to stay in the country for a short duration.
 Some reasons for short-term visits are highlighted below: